qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 Aggregate columns can be reordered in the exact same ways as columns in a simple table:
 1. Directly in Table Headers by clicking on a selected header, “grabbing” it to slide the column to the left or right and then “dropping” it in the desired place - either in edit mode (in Chart Builder) or after saving (in Page or Report Builder)

-After dropping the column in its new place, the column pills in the shelf appear in that same new order. <br>
+After dropping the column in its new place, the column pills in the shelf appear in that same new order. <br />
 **Important Note**: Aggregate columns cannot be dragged between, or before the grouped columns.

 Aggregate columns can be reordered in two ways: